bigdoods/ifc-tech.org/docs/concepts/index.md

 * Enable software authors to reuse software components
 * Facilitate the provision of better upward compatibility between model releases.

-The IFC Object model architecture provides a modular struture for the development of model components, the 'model schemas'.
+The IFC Object model architecture provides a modular struture for the development of model components, the 'model schema'.
 There are four conceptual layers within the architecture, which use a strict referencing hierarchy.
-Within each conceptual layer a set of model schemas is defined.
+Within each conceptual layer a set of model schema is defined.
 The layers can be described as follows:

 1. Resource Layer - Resource classes used by classes in the higher levels.
 2. Core Layer - This core contains the kernel and several core extensions